-I decided not to proceed further in the process as we were expecting our second child (Tia) for October 2019.
-We had already experienced moving cross coast during our first pregnancy from New-York to Vancouver, and this was way too stressful.
+I decided not to proceed further as we were expecting our second child (Tia) for October 2019.
+We had already experienced moving cross coast during our first pregnancy from New-York to Vancouver, which was way too stressful.
 Being away from my family was not conceivable, either.
-While I was still questioning my career – I knew one thing for a fact: I wanted to be there for my family.
+While I was still questioning my career – I knew one thing: I wanted to be there for my family.
 You see, I grew up without a father.
 I don’t want that for my children.

 I shared with Twix that I had reflected on Paige’s offer to move to management.
 I had taken the liberty to talk to other engineers who had been through the same path.
 I also envisioned the role of Technical Project Manager (TPM).
 I spoke to different people to gather diverse experiences.

 [April 10, 2019, 9:55 AM] Andrew: I have a few meetings today scheduled (for TPM and SDM).
 I am currently leaning towards SDM, to be frank.
 [April 10, 2019, 9:56 AM] Twix: cool [April 10, 2019, 9:56 AM] Twix: will support you as much as I can